grinnell-cs/csc151-images/_readings/symbols.md

 What good are symbols?
 It turns out that the design of Lisp (and Scheme, and Racket) is such that it's much faster to compare symbols than to compare strings.
 That means that we often use symbols when we want to provide a mnemonic value to a procedure.
-For example, you've seen us use the `'solid` parameter to the `circle` procedure.

 For the first part of the semester, we will primarily use symbols in this fashion.
 Later in the semester, we may consider other approaches